NO RENTAL REFERENCES???

 In short form- The lease is still in your name however,

-So…… Legally, a landlord cannot ask for more than first & last,
+A landlord cannot ask for more than first & last.

 Low Credit